 I wonder if you've acknowledged how much we really have in common.
 We trod the same path for so long that when we diverged from each other, we still did the same thing, simply for different purposes.

 It wasn't even too long ago.
 How long ago was it, now?
 I forget.
 Twenty years?
 It couldn't have been twenty-five.
 Twenty-five years ago the issue that divided us didn't even exist.
 There were so few mutants, right before suddenly so many appeared at once.
 And the humans realized they had another minority to eradicate.
-When they were only starting to give up on persecuting people who loved like we did.
+When they were only starting the long, long process of giving up on persecuting people who loved like we did.
 It's almost as if they need to wish death on some group.

 But really, I'm getting off the subject here.
 Whether you've acknowledged all this.

 I know you haven't.
 You were the righteous one, and being righteous always requires a good amount of denial.
-And being pitted against me, your former ally, friend, and lover, required you to go into even more denial.
+And being pitted against me, your former ally, friend, and lover, required even more.
 I don't think you would feel comfortable if you were forced to acknowledge that we have a single thing in common.
 Besides what we were born as, but you don't think that defines a person.
 Though unconsciously, even our birthrights probably still bother you a little.

 Oh dear, I am getting sentimental.
 But you see, all this has been in my mind quite a lot lately.
 Must be the constant visits from you I've been getting.
 And being unable to do much else except think.
 And being interrogated about you, and Cerebro.
 I have noted that Stryker's little potion didn't work on you, and you are instead in a delusion where you don't know what you're doing.
 As you're no more helpless then I was, I very much envy you that, Charles.